Tonsillectomy (Tonsil Removal Surgery)

-When bacteria or viruses invade the tonsils they cause them to swell, leading to infection.
-Viral infections are often to blame; colds, influenza, adenovirus, rhinovirus, and others can all cause a tonsil infection.
+When bacteria or viruses invade the tonsils they cause them to swell, leading to tonsil infection.
+Viral infections are often to blame; colds, influenza, adenovirus, rhinovirus, and others can be causes of tonsil infection.
 When bacteria are involved, the usual culprit is the group A streptococcus bacterium, which causes strep throat.
 So, is tonsilitis contagious? yes, it can be easily transmitted from one person to another.

 Indications for Tonsillectomy

 Tonsillectomy is recommended in the following cases:

 - Recurrent tonsillitis: When an individual experiences multiple episodes of bacterial or viral tonsillitis within a year, causing severe throat pain and discomfort.

 - Tonsil infections: When tonsils become persistently infected and fail to respond to antibiotics, leading to recurrent tonsillitis.

 - Obstructive sleep apnea: When enlarged tonsils obstruct the airway, resulting in interrupted breathing during sleep and subsequent daytime fatigue.

 - Tonsil stones: When debris accumulates in the tonsil crevices, leading to the formation of hard, foul-smelling tonsil stones.

 - Chronic tonsillitis: When tonsils remain inflamed and infected for an extended period, causing recurrent sore throat and discomfort.